Head to head

 Cloud-only, fully managed.

-Cloud-only, fully managed (US/EU regions).
+Cloud-only, fully managed (US and EU regions).

-Native document/knowledge storage
+Native document and knowledge storage

 Knolo wins